 5. Pour jam into your yogurt-making jar and allow to cool and set.

-See, "how to make 24-hour yogurt made with cow’s milk - step by step" or "how to make raw milk yogurt" our SCD goat milk yogurt method for more detailed yogurt making instructions.
+See, "how to make 24-hour yogurt made with cow’s milk - step by step" or "how to make raw milk yogurt" our goat milk yogurt method for more detailed yogurt making instructions.

 2. On the stovetop, heat milk to 180° F (82° C) which is just before boiling point.